Experience the Ottawa Winterlude 2023

 Ottawa Tours and Excursions:

-Ottawa City Tours and more * you can also book with our partner Get your Guide.
+Book Ottawa City Tours and more * with our partner Get your Guide.

-We're also participating in the Before We Die blog parade about the most beautiful destinations in winter, We are also in the blog parade of Ms. Schweizer, the the most beautiful winter posts by bloggers examined.
+With this article we are also taking part in Ms. Schweizer's blog parade the most beautiful winter posts by bloggers examined.
 As in the blog parade My best winter report.

 Tips for slow travel you can find here.

-Source Ottawa Winterlude 2023: On-site research at the Ottawa Winter Festival.
-Thank you to Tourism Ottawa, Ontario Tourism and the Canadian Tourism Commission for supporting this trip.
-However, our opinion remains our own.
+Source Ottawa Winterlude 2025: Research at the Ottawa Winter Festival.
+We would definitely like to thank Tourism Ottawa, Ontario Tourism and the Canadian Tourism Commission for supporting this trip.
+However, our opinions remain our own.

 so beautiful these sculptures look, I think that's too cold for me :-)